Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

 Up to now, our emphasis has been on a relatively simple, linear problem as to illustrate how enhancements in the optimization process can significantly improve the solution accuracy.
-Moving forward, we now show that our results generalize nicely to more complex solutions of the Grad-Shafranov equation.

-We consider a non-linear force-free magnetospheric model by introducing a toroidal function similar to the one chosen in \cite{TanerForceFree} but generalized for negative values of $\mathcal{P}$.
+Moving forward, we now show that our results generalize nicely to more complex solutions, in particular, we consider the Non-Linear Grad-Shafranov (NLGS) equation.
+We introduce a toroidal function similar to the one chosen in \cite{TanerForceFree} but generalized for negative values of $\mathcal{P}$.
 This is:

 where $(s,\mathcal{P}_c, \sigma)$ are parameters that control the relative strength of the toroidal and the poloidal magnetic fields, the extent of the current-filled region, and the degree of non-linearity of the model, respectively.
 At the surface of the star, the boundary condition consists of eight multipoles, so that $b_{l \le 8} \ne 0$ in equation \eqref{eq:surface_bc}.
+An example solution is shown in figure \ref{fig:magnetic_field_lines_8_multipoles_force_free}.

 The presence of non-linearity and a highly multipolar structure significantly increase the solution's complexity.
 Consequently, larger networks with a larger number of trainable parameters are necessary to attain comparable precision.
 Nevertheless, because of the efficient optimization, we manage to keep the network size rather small even for this problem.
 Table \ref{tab:training_params} contains the training and architecture hyperparameters.